Change your single sign-on provider

 - Hover over Tools & settings, then click Workspace settings.

 - Next to SAML SSO URL, enter your SAML 2.0 endpoint URL (HTTP).
-(This came from setting up your connector.
-If Okta is your identity provider (IDP), you can include the IDP URL if you like.)
+(This came from setting up your connector earlier).
+If Okta is your IDP, you can include the IDP URL instead if you like.

-- Click Expand next to Advanced options.
+- Next to Advanced Options, click Expand.
 Choose how the SAML response from your IDP is signed.
 If you need an end-to-end encryption key, tick the box next to SignAuthnRequest to show the certificate.

-- Under Settings, decide if members can edit their profile information (like their email or display name) after SSO is enabled.
-You can also choose whether SSO is required, partially required* or optional.
+- Below Settings, decide if members can edit their profile information (e.g., their email or display name) after SSO is enabled.
+You can also choose whether SSO is required, partially required or optional.

-- Under Customise, enter a Sign-in button label.
+- Below Customise, enter a sign-in button label.

-Once finished, members will receive an email asking them to connect their existing Slack account with their profile in your updated IDP.
-Members need to click on the SSO binding email within 72 hours, but admins can resend these emails from the Manage members page.
+Members will receive an email asking them to connect their existing Slack account with their profile in your updated IDP.
+Members need to click the SSO binding email within 72 hours, but admins can re-send these emails from the Manage members page.

 - Click your organisation name in the sidebar.